pcaversaccio/raw-tx/README.md

 yarn execute
 ```

-If the transaction is successful, it saves a file `transaction_receipt.json` or in case of an failure a file `transaction_error.json` in the `scripts/out` directory.
+If the transaction is successful, it saves a file `transaction_receipt.json` or in case of a failure a file `transaction_error.json` in the `scripts/out` directory.